 “Grrr,” and then he laughs.
 “Y’all is too much fun.”

-Our busy day ends up with the nightly ‘Waltons’ calling back and forth.
-It’s the reason we all leave our bedroom doors open.
+Our busy day ends up with the nightly ‘Waltons’ calling back and forth, the reason we all leave our bedroom doors open.

 “Good night, Jim Bob,” they called out.